sambatriste/netty-wiki-translation/Using-as-a-generic-library.md

 ### User-extensible enum

-`enum` is a great language construct for representing a static set of constants, but you cannot extend it to define additional constants.
-Extensible enums are useful when you have to add more constants in runtime or when you need to allow third parties to define additional constants.
-For example, Use `io.netty.util.ConstantPool` instead:
+`enum` is great for a static set of constants, but you cannot extend one.
+When you need to add more constants in runtime or allow third parties to define additional constants, use the extensible `io.netty.util.ConstantPool` instead:

 ```java
 public final class Foo extends AbstractConstant<Foo> {